 There are twelve steps altogether, divided into four sections.

 1. Identify the Issue and Related Innovation

-This may come from internal review processes, or a team member brings to light an area that could be functioning better.
+This may come from internal review processes or a team member bringing to light an area that could be functioning better.

 You must identify the key stakeholders in relation to the proposed change.
-You must get agreement from the stakeholders as to:
+You must get agreement from the stakeholders as to the following:

 - what the broad issue and all related issues are

 - the context within which innovation will be implemented